-16 now 17 years of BLURRING THE LINE BETWEEN ARTHOUSE AND GRINDHOUSE.
+17 now 18 years of BLURRING THE LINE BETWEEN ARTHOUSE AND GRINDHOUSE…

-CREEPY SIX FILMS was founded in December 2001 by Vince D’Amato and Nicole Hancock to produce genre films for the international film market.
-Since 2001 Creepy Six Films has worked with the international distribution companies The Asylum, Brain Damage Films, and Unearthed Films; and have produced and released our own experimental, surreal, and comedic horror and revenge movies for film market territories all over the world.
+PART OF OUR HISTORY: CREEPY SIX FILMS was founded in December 2001 by Vince D’Amato and Nicole Hancock to produce genre films for the international film market.
+Since 2001, Creepy Six Films has worked with the international distribution companies The Asylum, Brain Damage Films, and Unearthed Films; and have produced and released our own brand of experimental, surreal, and comedic horror and revenge movies for film market territories all over the world.

-APRIL 2017 marked the 15-year shooting-anniversary for our first feature cult film CARMILLA THE LESBIAN VAMPIRE.
-Fifteen years ago we brought American cult-movie icon Brinke Stevens up to Vancouver to collaborate on the kitschy-gory vampire/zombie movie with Creepy Six Films – production wrapped in early May of 2002.
-The film completed post-production and was screened in Vancouver’s Cinematheque theatre in 2003, and the movie was subsequently signed to The Asylum for global distribution in October of that year.
-The Asylum then unleashed the film into the world in May of 2004.
-In 2008, Unearthed Film picked up the film for a second time and re-released an Uncut Special Edition in 2008.
-In 2015, Creepy Six Films made a Limited Dual-DVD Edition available in the online store.
+MAY 2019 marked the 15-year anniversary release of our first feature cult film CARMILLA (aka CARMILLA THE LESBIAN VAMPIRE aka VAMPIRES VS ZOMBIES).
+It was seventeen years ago when we brought American cult-movie icon Brinke Stevens up to Vancouver to collaborate on this kitschy-gory vampire/zombie movie with Creepy Six Films (production wrapped in early May of 2002).
+The film completed post-production and was screened in Vancouver’s Cinematheque theatre in 2003, and then the movie was subsequently signed to The Asylum for global distribution in October of that year.
+The Asylum unleashed CARMILLA into the world in May of 2004…

 Darkside Releasing will be releasing new Blu-ray Editions of Carmilla, Human Nature and Hell Hath No Fury; this new blu-ray collection will launch on our 18th Anniversary — December 13, 2019.